 When you submit payment, it will include a refundable security deposit.
-You also have the choice of what level of insurance coverage you’d like to purchase, trip protection, and even damage protection.
+You also have the choice of what level of insurance protection you’d like to purchase, trip protection, and even damage protection.

-You arrange all pick-ups and drop-offs with the owner via Outdoorsy.
+You arrange all pick-ups and drop-offs with the RV owner via Outdoorsy for RV rental.
 We’d suggest you download the app for a streamlined experience.
 Many owners provide flexible days and times.
-Some owners even deliver the RVs for an additional fee.
+Some RV owners even deliver the rentals for an additional fee.

 For the most part, Outdoorsy has a lot to offer RV renters.
 First and foremost, Outdoorsy works with more than 15,000 RV owners with a wide range of styles.

 You can find everything from an adorable candy apple red teardrop trailer to a luxurious 36-foot motorhome with more amenities than a hotel suite.
 If you’d like a vintage airstream or custom campervan for a long weekend, you can probably find it on Outdoorsy.

 Additionally, some of these RV owners got creative with add-on amenities.
 They even thought of things that could make or break certain trips.
 For example, not all campsites have convenient bathrooms, so a porta-potty with a tent and disposable waste bags could come in handy.